openbaton/zabbix-plugin/README.md

 ```java
 String createPMJob(ObjectSelection selector, List<String> performanceMetrics, List<String> performanceMetricGroup, Integer collectionPeriod,Integer reportingPeriod) throws MonitoringException;
 ```
-This method create one or more items to be monitored in one or more hosts.
+This method creates one or more items to be monitored in one or more hosts.

 **selector**: object to select the hosts in which we want to add the items.